RushikeshKalkar/Marketing-Retail_Analytics/README.md

 -Which customers are on the verge of churning? (give at least 5) -Who are your lost customers? (give at least 5)
 -Who are your loyal customers? (give at least 5)

+### For complete insights refer to the ppt attached